ChrisVega/ssd1306xled-I2C/README.md

 # Ssd1306 I2C library for Attiny

 A modified version of [Defragster's AVR port](https://github.com/Defragster/ssd1306xled) that uses TinywireM for i2c transmission.
-The original version was incompatable with other devices that used TinywireM, this provides a nice alternative which is still more light weight that other libraries.
+The original version was incompatable with other devices that used TinywireM, this provides a nice alternative to other libraries which I found to take up too much space on the ATtiny85.

 Tested using Attiny85.
 [TinywireM is needed.](https://github.com/adafruit/TinyWireM)